 Impressive newcomer Ruth Ramos stars as Alejandra, the flustered and unsatisfied wife to Ángel, a macho scumbag who is secretly sleeping with Alejandra’s gay brother Fabián.
 Creeping in from the margins comes Verónica (Simone Bucio), a strangely soothing outsider who worms her way into Fabián’s life.

 Verónica eventually entices Fabián to a cabin in the woods that houses a strange presence.
 When Fabián is found dead, Ángel gets accused of the murder.
-Nonetheless, Alejandra finds herself drawn towards that same strange presence in the woods…with sexy results!
+Nonetheless, Alejandra finds herself drawn towards that same odd presence in the woods.
+With sexy results!
 (Not really, it’s super gross.)

 The Untamed earns maximum points for sheer “What-the-shit?!”-ness, offering an unholy blend of Cronenberg-ian body horror and domestic misery porn.
 However, it all feels strangely empty.
 As was the case with Heli, there is a potentially fascinating and wholly original film flickering on the fringes of The Untamed.
 Unfortunately, Escalante’s navel-gazing sadism still takes center stage.

 MY ORIGINAL REVIEW OF AMAT ESCALANTE’S PREVIOUS FILM, HELI: